Do You Need a Home Inspection on New Construction in Saratoga Springs? Yes — Here's Why | Kat Ashby

 When should I schedule a warranty inspection?
 If you weren't able to get a thorough pre-closing inspection, schedule a comprehensive post-closing inspection as soon as possible after close — ideally within the first day or two, before anything is moved in or modified.
 Then schedule a second inspection around month 10 or 11 of your first year — before the one-year warranty expires — to catch anything that has emerged over a full year of seasons and use.

 What if the builder is dragging their feet on warranty repairs?
 Be persistent.
 Follow up in writing.
 Set specific deadlines.
-If the builder continues to delay, escalate to their customer service or warranty manager in writing.
-If significant issues remain unresolved as you approach the warranty expiration date, consult a Utah real estate attorney about your options — which may include breach of warranty claims.
+If the builder continues to delay, escalate to their warranty manager in writing.
+If significant issues remain unresolved as you approach the warranty expiration date, consult a Utah real estate attorney.
 Do not let the warranty clock run out on unresolved tickets.